jwood/campfire-audio-notification/README.md

 Play an audio notification when a message in Campfire is received from a specific user or when it contains a specific word.

+See http://userscripts.org/scripts/show/99950 for more details and installation instructions.

 ## Usage
 After installing the script, specify the URL for the audio file to play in the 'Audio URL' field.
 To play the audio file when a certain word is